robusta-dev/robusta/docs/catalog/sinks/PagerDuty.rst

 You need an integration key for a PagerDuty service.
 Here is how to generate it.

-1. To use Change Events or Alerts, you may need to set up the `Services <https://support.pagerduty.com/docs/services-and-integrations>`_

-2. Login to your PagerDuty dashboard
+1. Login to your PagerDuty dashboard

-3. Navigate to `Service` > `New Service` (Top right)
+2. Navigate to `Service` > `New Service` (Top right)

-4. Input `Name` and `Description` and Tap on the `Next` button
+3. Input `Name` and `Description` and Tap on the `Next` button

-5. Choose `Generate a new Escalation Policy` or `Select an existing Escalation Policy` and Tap on next
+4. Choose `Generate a new Escalation Policy` or `Select an existing Escalation Policy` and Tap on next

-6. On the next screen input the configuration details
+5. On the next screen input the configuration details

-7. On the `Integrations` screen check the `Events API V2` option and Tap on the `Create` button in the bottom on the screen
+6. On the `Integrations` screen check the `Events API V2` option and Tap on the `Create` button in the bottom on the screen

-8. Copy the `Integration Key`.
+7. Copy the `Integration Key`.
 A sample key would look like: f6c6e02a5a1a490ee02e90cde19ee388

 Configuring the PagerDuty sink
 ------------------------------------------------

-1. Sending Alerts to PagerDuty
+**Sending Alerts to PagerDuty**

 | To send alerts from Robusta to PagerDuty, add the following code to your generated_values.yaml file.
 This will send all alerts Robusta receives - whether they originate in Prometheus or in Robusta itself.